FxSchrauber/OLD_Code_for_developing_Lightworks_effects/curves/S/curve14S.md

     However, the previous code `sCurve *= min (levelCorrection1, levelCorrection2)`
     tries to multiply the value 0 extremely to produce a curve (ramp) from -1 to +1.
     Because this is impossible, the value `x2` is used instead:
-    With `slope` values of zero, `x2` is used as the return value.
+    With `slope` values of zero, `x2` is used as the `sCurve` value.
-    Input value and return value are therefore identical in this case.
-    With positive `slope` values of >=0.4 , the sCurve is used.
+    With positive `slope` values of >=0.4 , the previously calculated sCurve value is used.
     With `slope` 0.2 the values of the sCurve and `x2` are mixed in equal proportions.
     - `(0.4 - slope) * 2.5)` defines the mixing ratio.
-      - If `slope` has the value 0.4, then the formula results in the control value 1.0, whereby `lerp` is used only the sCurve.
+      - If `slope` has the value 0.4, then the formula results in the control value 1.0, whereby `lerp` is used only the previously calculated sCurve value.
        - If `slope` has the value 0.0, then the formula results in the control value 1.0, whereby `lerp` will only use `x2`, which is already flattened at this value so that it is very similar to the value `x2`.